DanielaPamplona/SWN/README.md

 ### Instalation
 1) Clone the code or download and unzip it.
 Go to the directory where the code is.

 2) Update your conda envioronment.
-If you don't have conda installed in your computer, go to the *[conda webpage](https://docs.conda.io/projects/conda/en/latest/index.html)* and install it.
-Conda allows to create envioronments to manage packages and avoid incompatabilities between dependencies, for more details why you should use conda, you can follow this *[link](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0)*.
+If you don't have conda installed in your computer, go to the [conda webpage](https://docs.conda.io/projects/conda/en/latest/index.html)s and install it.
+Conda allows to create envioronments to manage packages and avoid incompatabilities between dependencies, for more details why you should use conda, you can follow this [link](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).

 $ conda update conda